m4j0rt0m/duckwizard-simulation-vcs/README.md

-# duckwizard-simulation-vcs
-duckWizard: Simulation with Synopsys VCS
+# duckWizard: Simulation with Synopsys VCS